brady-dfir/PacketSleuth/README.md

 Rate Limited Alerts - Group repeated alerts into aggregated incidents to reduce noise.

 ## Ownership and Contact Information
-This tool was developed by Brady Peer as a personal project.
+PacketSleuth was developed by Brady Peer as a personal project.

 For questions please contact brdypr@gmail.com